University of Florida word mark

 Direct costs are those budget line items that support performing the scope of work and are reasonable, easily identifiable and allocable to the project.
 The Principal Investigator is responsible for spending the direct costs on allowable costs, such as project personnel salaries and wages, associated fringe benefits, graduate student salaries, materials, supplies, travel, and equipment.

 The following is a list of typical direct costs, broken out by accepted cost categories.
 Faculty are encouraged to group costs according to sponsor requirements.
-For more information on budgeting subaward costs, please visit the Subawards at the Time of Proposal Preparation webpage.
+For more information on budgeting subaward costs, please visit the Subawards at Proposal Stage page.

 Consultant Services